ADI-Labs/density/datasci/density_blog.md

 ##Like NSOP
 ![alt text](nsop.png)

-We see multiple spikes in Arledge Auditorium around the same time as orientation.
+We see multiple spikes in Roone Arledge Auditorium around the same time as orientation.

 ##And Orgo Night!
 ![alt text](orgonight.png)